microsoft/Windows-AppConsult-PWALab/Manual/README.md

 3. In the third and last exercise, you will leverage the service worker to add support for push notifications.
 Your Progressive Web App will to receive notifications from a backend even when the browser is closed.

 ### Computers in this lab
 This lab uses a single Virtual Machine to provide you with the development environment.
-The VM settings are reported in the table below.
-Before you begin the lab, please make sure the VM is started and you are logged on to using the credentials provided below.

-- **Username**:
-- **Password**:

 The virtual machine is based on Windows 10 October Update (1809) and it includes:
 - Visual Studio 2017